McNopper/ZeroInfinity/chapters/06_applications.md

-# 6. Applications and Examples
+# 6. Worked Examples and Classical Forms

 [← Previous: Algebraic Structure](05_algebraic_structure.md) | [Back to Contents](../README.md) | [Next: Conclusion →](07_conclusion.md)

 ---

-This section demonstrates the consistency and utility of the framework through worked examples.
+This section illustrates the framework through worked algebraic examples and tabulates the interval-number representations of the classical indeterminate forms together with their limit-based justifications.
+No application case study from numerical analysis or engineering is claimed here; the examples document the internal consistency of Definitions 4.1–4.7 with the foundation rules of Section 3.

 ## 6.1 Algebraic Consistency